cksystemsteaching/selfie/README.md

 Integer and character literals are easy to figure out.
 An integer literal as well as a character literal, through its ASCII code, both represent a numerical value.
 But a string literal is already more complex.
 It represents, as its value, a pointer to the memory address where the string actually starts in main memory plus the actual string itself as stored in main memory.

 Sounds like we also need to know how the target machine works and what machine code can do for us.
 Recall that all computation happens on the CPU in registers.
 Code and data is all stored in main memory.
 Data is loaded into CPU registers from memory, then manipulated in CPU registers, and finally stored from CPU registers back into memory.
 Since all data manipulation happens in registers, we need to generate code for literals that loads their values into registers.
-In sum, there are four distinct problems we need to solve to make all of this work.
+In sum, there are three distinct problems we need to solve to make all of this work.

 > Code allocation and storage